ayoayco/ayco.io-flask/README.md

 ## Background

 This is the default server running at [https://ayo.ayco.io](https://ayco.io).
-Currently its main responsibility is serving static files generated with Astro SSG which I maintain in a [separate project](https://ayco.io/sh/ayco.io-astro).
+Its main responsibility is serving static files generated with Astro SSG which I maintain in a [separate project](https://ayco.io/sh/ayco.io-astro).
 The generated files from that project will populate a `dist` directory in here, which will then be served as-is.

-My main motivation for running my personal site behind this Flask server is to easily develop REST APIs later in the `/api` route using Python.
-I didn't want to use the default Astro production server for this as I am looking to work with Python more.
+Additional features are:
+1. partial .html templates in `partials` directory are served in route `/p/*`

 ## Development